 You may have heard people discuss “central air” versus a “window air” unit, but what does it mean?

-“Central Air” (Central A/C) is generally defined as a system of air cooled at a central location and distributed to one or more rooms typically via ductwork.
-Central Air is typically apparent when you see a ‘vent’ recessed into the ceiling or floor of the apartment unit.
+“Central Air” (Central A/C) is generally defined as a system of air-cooled at a central location and distributed to one or more rooms, typically via ductwork.
+Central Air is usually apparent when you see a ‘vent’ recessed into the ceiling or floor of the apartment unit.
 This feature is available in most apartment buildings in the U.S. built after 1975.

 “Window Air Units” (Window A/C), also known as room air conditioners, are exactly what they sound like and typically sit inside the window, designed to cool only the room they are in.
 These units are most common in relatively older apartment buildings (generally those built in 1970 and earlier in the U.S.).

-All things being equal, Central Air provides better circulation than Window air conditioners.
+All things being equal, central air conditioning provides better air circulation than window air conditioners.
 By definition, there might only be one Window Air Unit in the room but with Central Air, there could be multiple vents.
 Thus, with Window Air Conditioners there might be spots that are too cold and other spots that are a bit warmer.
 Central air conditioners provide better circulation throughout your entire apartment.